Skip to main content

 Tips and tricks to format your emailed press releases from a Microsoft Word document

-Written by Whitney W.
+Written by Cheyenne V.

-Updated over a week ago
+Updated over 4 months ago

 It’s quite common for our customers to create press releases in a word processing application (e.g. Microsoft Word).
 Copying and pasting text from a word processor to an email editor can lead to unexpected (and frustrating) formatting changes, especially when the text is heavily formatted.
 Before we dive into our recommendations, let’s start with a quick overview of how an email editor differs from a word processor.

-Understanding the Difference between Email Editors and Word Processors
+Understanding the Difference Between Email Editors and Word Processors

 Email editors, like the one used for outreach in Media Relations, are HTML-based.
 They offer some functionality for text formatting, but not the comprehensive set of options available in word processors.
 Composing text directly within our email editor works very well.
 Copying and pasting text composed in Microsoft Word to our email editor also works well, as long as the formatting is akin to what’s supported in the email editor.